milvus-io/pymilvus/doc/source/index.rst

     How to deal with search results.

 :doc:`changes`
-    Changes in PyMilvus.
+    Changes in the latest PyMilvus.

 :doc:`contribute`
-    Method of contribution, bug shooting and
+    Method of contribution, bug shooting and contribution guide.

 :doc:`faq`
     Some questions that come up often.

 :doc:`about`
-    About this documentation.
+    How this documentation is generated.

 .. toctree::